 Seniors in the finance program’s Capstone class won the $50,000 Sterne Agee Investment Challenge, besting leading schools in the southeast and earning additional funds for student scholarships.

-Study Abroad Opportunities!
+Education Abroad Opportunities!